 - What work will fall under the position?
 Is the work strictly HR, or do other functions fall under it?
 Is there administrative support?

 - What is the style of the leader?
 Does the leader require heavy support, or are they more independent?

 - How much support do you feel the employees need?
 Are they dependent on HR to be available daily?

 With each “yes” answer above, you may find your ratio is higher than the 1:100/150 recommended.
-We often see clients with 50 or more employees bring on a seasoned Generalist to manage the Human Resources function, and often those companies will combine the roles of that position with another (such as Office Manager or Payroll).
-Keep in mind, most HR Generalists are not payroll professionals.
+We often see clients with 50 or more employees bring on a seasoned full-time consultant to manage the Human Resources function, and often those companies will combine the roles of that position with another (such as Office Manager or Payroll).

 Examples of fractional HR

-As you begin to add staff in the HR department, start with a seasoned Generalist who has broad experience across all HR functions.
+As you add staff to the HR department, start with a seasoned generalist with broad experience across all HR functions.
 As you grow, consider adjusting your group to accommodate specialists across the various functions, keeping your ratio in mind.

 Whether you need a fractional HR person to assist your team, or an HR outsourcing solution to help you grow, Helios HR has got you covered.

 Book a no-obligation consultation today.
 Let's talk about how we can secure your growth.